AI-generated

 Precedents Cited

 • People v.
-Hugo — Cited for the principle that the number, nature, and location of wounds inflicted on the victim belie and negate the claim of self-defense, demonstrating a criminal mind resolved to end the victim's life.
+Hugo (457 Phil.
+76) — Cited for the principle that the nature and location of wounds (multiple stab wounds) belie and negate the claim of self-defense, demonstrating a criminal mind resolved to end the victim’s life

 Provisions

-• Article 248, Revised Penal Code — The provision defining and penalizing murder.
-The Court used this to establish the elements of the crime and the penalty of reclusion perpetua to death.
+• Article 248 of the Revised Penal Code — Defines murder and prescribes the penalty of reclusion perpetua to death; applied to establish the elements of the crime and the appropriate penalty

 Notable Concurring Opinions

-• N/A (The decision states that Sereno, C.J., Leonardo-De Castro, Bersamin, and Mendoza, JJ., concur, with no separate concurring opinions indicated in the text.)
+N/A (Sereno, C.J., Leonardo-De Castro, Bersamin, and Mendoza, JJ., concur in the result without separate opinions)